G-Milzink/CI_PP3_MD/README.md

 7. As the site owner I want search results to be stored inside a google sheet.
 8. As the site owner I want user to be able to add Movies to the database.
 9. As the site owner I want to be able to add a new user to the system.
-9. As the site owner I want every new entry to follow the correct format.
+10. As the site owner I want every new entry to follow the correct format.
+11. As the site owner I want restrict use of the application to registered users.

 ### User Manual